 Students in that class won't be able to see the unit on their Track Progress page

-When they set themselves a test, they won't be able to see or choose that unit
+When they set themselves a quiz, they won't be able to see or choose that unit

 Questions from that unit will be excluded from the Smart Assistant

-Teachers can still assign tests from that unit to the class.
+Teachers can still assign quizzes from that unit to the class.
 They'll just see a warning message before they do so.

-This feature is available only for English and history at the moment, but we'll be adding it to other subjects soon.
+This feature is available for English, history and computer science at the moment, but we'll be adding it to other subjects soon.